nggepe/simple_grid/docs/SpGridItem/README.md

   </tr>
 </table>

-Easy way to understand how grid is
+If you are feel strange to understand about bootstrap grid.
+Just see the image below ⬇️

 <img src="https://raw.githubusercontent.com/nggepe/simple_grid/master/docs/grid-example.png" width="100%"/>